-Most MLB Ballparks are Relatively New
+Most MLB Ballparks Are Relatively New

 You can thank Baltimore for the trend that landed the majority of teams in a new facility within the last 20 years.
 The Orioles demolished the unsightly Memorial Stadium and built a new, retro-style ballpark they dubbed Camden Yards.
-Fans flocked to it and it became the ballpark darling of baseball.
+Fans flocked to it, and it became the ballpark darling of baseball.

 Why Some Teams Want a New Stadium

-But if you remember the 1996 Olympics you remember that one of the sporting venues was converted after the games into the Atlanta Braves new ballpark.
+But if you remember the 1996 Olympics, you remember that one of the sporting venues was converted after the games into the Atlanta Braves' new ballpark.
 Ted Turner Field was an absolutely beautiful and pleasing place to watch a game.
-At the tender age of 17, Atlanta decided to abandoned their perfectly good stadium and build a Disney-like facility out of the city limits.
-There was absolutely NOTHING wrong with Ted Turner Field.
+When the field was at the tender age of 17, Atlanta decided to abandon their perfectly good stadium and built a Disney-like facility out of the city limits.
+There was absolutely nothing wrong with Ted Turner Field.
 Yet, Atlanta blew millions for a shiny new ballpark.